Purdue-CS193/lab-1-jlmolskness/index.md

+# Jakob Molskness's first CS193 Lab
+* The TAs are pretty great
+* Github classrooms wasn't down for too long, which was nice
+* I made my first commit of the year

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.